Understanding The Hazards Of High Cholesterol

 When the thyroid gland produces thyroid hormones in an excessive amount, it is known as hyperthyroidism.

-There are many pieces of evidence that suggest that there is a strong correlation between high cholesterol level and the development of diabetes mellitus.
-Higher the cholesterol level, more the risk of developing diabetes mellitus.
+There are many pieces of evidence that suggest that there is a strong correlation between high cholesterol levels and the development of diabetes mellitus.
+The higher the cholesterol level, the more the risk of developing diabetes mellitus.
 Patients having diabetes mellitus are often found to have low high-density lipoprotein.
 High-density lipoprotein pancreatic b-cell helps in insulin secretion and it also modulates the glucose uptake in the body.
-Therefore when the body is low with high-density lipoprotein, the levels of glucose in the blood is affected.
+Therefore when the body is low with high-density lipoprotein, the levels of glucose in the blood are affected.

 Diabetes mellitus is a disease that is defined as a high blood glucose level in the body.
 Diabetes mellitus results from the failure of the pancreas to produce a sufficient amount of insulin to the body or due to the incapability of the body to use produced insulin.
 Insulin is an important hormone that controls the level of glucose in the body.
 Also, high cholesterol level not only leads to the development of diabetes but it can worsen the symptoms in diabetic patients.
 It increases the risk of developing complications of diabetes such as Diabetic neuropathy, diabetic retinopathy, and an increased risk of a heart attack.